 - Tag external email to alert recipients of its origin

-- Analyze multiple email attributes (email header, sender’s IP address, reputation, and message body) for urgency
+- Analyse multiple email attributes (email header, sender’s IP address, reputation, and message body) for urgency

-- Use Advanced BEC Defense from Proofpoint, a machine learning-based detection engine that learns in real time and analyzes every message detail
+- Use Advanced BEC Defense from Proofpoint, a machine learning-based detection engine that learns in real time and analyses every message detail

 - Identify data exposure in the cloud and limit what you share with threat actors

 - Limit the ransomware blast radius with zero-trust network access controls